kevin-labtani/personal-doc/installations.md

   You’ll see apache2 and there is 3–4 digit numbers before it, so do `sudo kill [number]`

 - run `sudo chown -R $USER:$USER .` in folders inside htdocs if we get permissions issues
+` sudo chmod 777 -R /opt/lampp/htdocs` will make the file readable, writable and executable by everyone

 ## Prettier and ESLint with airbnb rules